spjhon/Book-React18DesignPatterns-CarlosSantana/Teoria.md

 - One of the reasons why React is so powerful is that it enforces a declarative programming paradigm.
 - La programación declarativa tiende a evitar la creación y mutación de un estado.
+- React follows a declarative paradigm, and there’s no need to tell it how to interact with the DOM; you declare what you want to see on the screen.
+- To control the UI flow, React uses a particular type of object called an element.

 ### 1.1.
 Unlearning everything